Sinbad-The-Sailor/Ada-Snake/README.md

 ```
 ./main
 ```
-Finally, removing the compiled extraneous files after the game has been played with:
+Finally, removing the compiled extraneous files after the game has been played:
 ```
 gnatclean main.adb
 ```